 Assuming you’ll be traveling with one other person and staying four full days in Taipei, then a budget of around NTD 1,800 per day should be enough.
 This takes into account moderately priced accommodations, inexpensive meals, attraction costs, transportation, and pocket wifi rental.
 Taipei is generally more expensive than other cities in Taiwan so expect to spend more here.

 This varies from person to person.
-We booked at an AirBnB on our last trip for about NTD 1,200 a night.
+We booked a homestay for our last trip for about NTD 1,200 a night.
 Expect to pay much less if you’re staying in a dorm room.

 Again, this is different for everyone, but based on our experience, I’d say around NTD 300-400 for the day per person with drinks.
 Budget more if you plan on dining at fancier restaurants like RAW or Orange Shabu Shabu House.

 | POCKET WIFI RENTAL|